-- Our vaccine research and development efforts are to a large extent dependent upon our intellectual property and biologicals materials license with the NIAID and the NIH. - We may incur additional expenses and obligations in connection our NIH license.

-• The intellectual property covered by our NIH license concerns patent applications and provisional applications.
-We cannot assure investors that any of the currently pending or future patent applications will result in granted patents, nor can we predict how long it will take for such patents to be granted.

-• We cannot prevent the NIH or other companies, including our competitors, from licensing the same intellectual property and biological materials that we have licensed or from otherwise duplicating our business model and operations.

-• Our Lantibiotic Development program development efforts are to a large extent dependent upon our intellectual property and exclusive channel collaboration agreement with Eleszto Genetika, Inc. ("EGI") and is based on early-stage technology in its field.

-- We will incur additional expenses in connection with our exclusive channel collaboration arrangement. - We may not be able to retain the exclusive rights licensed to us under our Lantibiotic ECC to develop and commercialize lantibiotic products.

-• Our Collaboration Partner, EGI, may not devote sufficient time and resources to successfully carry out their contracted duties or meet expected deadlines, we may not be able to advance our product candidates in a timely manner or at all.

-- We may be subject to claims challenging the inventorship of our patents and other intellectual property. - Changes in patent law or patent jurisprudence could diminish the value of patents in general, thereby impairing our ability to protect our product candidates. - If we are unable to protect our trademarks or other intellectual property from infringement, our business prospects may be harmed. - We may not be able to protect our intellectual property rights throughout the world.
+- Our vaccine research and development efforts are to a large extent dependent upon our intellectual property and biologicals materials license with the NIAID, the NIH, and the NRC("Licensors"). - We may incur additional expenses and obligations in connection with our NIH and NRC licenses ("Licenses Agreements"). - The intellectual property covered by our License Agreements concerns patent applications and provisional applications.
+We cannot assure investors that any of the currently pending or future patent applications will result in granted patents, nor can we predict how long it will take for such patents to be granted. - We cannot prevent the Licensors or other companies, including our competitors, from licensing the same intellectual property and biological materials that we have licensed or from otherwise duplicating our business model and operations. - Our Lantibiotic Development program development efforts are to a large extent dependent upon our intellectual property and is based on early-stage technology in its field. - We may be subject to claims challenging the inventorship of our patents and other intellectual property. - Changes in patent law or patent jurisprudence could diminish the value of patents in general, thereby impairing our ability to protect our product candidates. - If we are unable to protect our trademarks or other intellectual property from infringement, our business prospects may be harmed.

-• If we fail to comply with our obligations under our intellectual property license agreements, we could lose our license rights that are important to our business and development of our product candidates.

-• If we are sued for infringing intellectual property rights of third parties, it will be costly and time-consuming and an unfavorable outcome in that litigation could have a material adverse effect on our business.

-• We may become involved in lawsuits to protect or enforce our patents or other intellectual property or the patents of our licensors, which could be expensive and timeconsuming.

-• Our success will depend on our ability to partner or sub-license our product candidates and their subsequent successful commercialization.

-• If our intellectual property rights do not adequately protect our products or product candidates, or if third parties claim we are infringing their intellectual property rights, others could compete against us more directly or we could be subject to significant litigation.
-Such results could prevent us from marketing our products or product candidates and hurt our profitability.
+- •We may not be able to protect our intellectual property rights throughout the world. - If we fail to comply with our obligations under our intellectual property license agreements, we could lose our license rights that are important to our business and development of our product candidates. - If we are sued for infringing intellectual property rights of third parties, it will be costly and time-consuming and an unfavorable outcome in that litigation could have a material adverse effect on our business. - We may become involved in lawsuits to protect or enforce our patents or other intellectual property or the patents of our licensors, which could be expensive and time-consuming. - Our success will depend on our ability to partner or sub-license our product candidates and their subsequent successful commercialization. - If our intellectual property rights do not adequately protect our products or product candidates, or if third parties claim we are infringing their intellectual property rights, others could compete against us more directly or we could be subject to significant litigation.
+Such results could prevent us from marketing our products or product candidates and hurt our profitability. - Our business and operations would suffer in the event of cybersecurity/information systems risk. - We may incur costs of addressing a cybersecurity incident.

-- Our business and operations would suffer in the event of cybersecurity/information systems risk. - We may incur costs of addressing a cybersecurity incident. - Our business and operations would suffer in the event of failures in our internal computer systems or those of our collaborators.
+• Our business and operations would suffer in the event of failures in our internal computer systems or those of our collaborators.